 Your Feed and how it works

 Your Feed keeps you up to date with the people you follow: their new tracks, playlists, and reposts will be displayed in chronological order from newest to oldest.
 Your own posts will also be displayed there as well as on your profile.
-When you sign into your SoundCloud account on web or through our iOS and Android apps, you will land on the Stream by default.
+When you sign into your SoundCloud account on web or through our iOS and Android apps, you will land on the Feed page by default.

 Feed is now limited to June 2021, or 1000 items.
 This has no affect on your "liked" tracks or Playlists.

 You can unfollow users to stop their new uploads and reposts from appearing in your Feed.
 Any older tracks or playlists will also disappear.